michaelpj/termsandtruthconditions/_posts/2017-11-24-towards-effective-entrepreneurship.md

 The project might well still have failed, but perhaps more interestingly.[^elon-musk]

 [^elon-musk]: The unfair version of this is to say "would the project have
-    failed if Elon Musk had been runnning it?"
-If the answer is no, you weren't working hard enough.
+    failed if Elon Musk had been running it?"
+If the answer is no, you weren't working hard (or smart!) enough.

 ### Especially unclear goals